Traffic is the currency of the digital age.

 Maybe he/she doesn’t like your content, or maybe he has found a better content.
 Or, maybe he has removed the post from his website.
 There can be many reasons.

 What you can do to counter this is to make a list of all places where you either guest posted, or you build links by paying money.

 If these links are removed, simply contact the administrator because these were made by your effort.
 It is unethical to remove them.

 My traffic has decreased from Google.
 How to increase it again?

 Website traffic often fluctuates.
 You don’t have to worry about it if it is just a small dip in traffic.
 If it is not a dip but your website is constantly down for a few months, then that is a sign that your website has dropped from rankings.
 Simply, do more effort to create engaging content.
 Create more backlinks by the ways we provided above.

 PS: You should aim for ranking in rich snippets, People often ask answer box, through FAQs, Graphs, Tables, and bullet points.

 How many days will it take to see the result after following the above tactics?

-On an average, new websites get out of Google sandbox within three months.
-In these three months you will see fluctuations in your rankings.
+On average, new websites get out of Google sandbox within three months.
+In these three months, you will see fluctuations in your rankings.
 This is because Google is testing new websites and checking if they are not spam.

 Well, that’s it for on-page and off-page SEO.
-We hope you liked this how to do SEO guide for beginners.
-If you have any questions about SEO, or would like to suggest something that we may have missed out, simply comment it below.
+We hope you liked this how to do an SEO guide for beginners.
+If you have any questions about SEO or would like to suggest something that we may have missed out, simply comment it below.